e-mail

 • Medication grading for pregnant women

-Pregnant women should consult their doctor before taking the hepatitis A vaccine.
-Normally, vaccines do not cause harm to the fetus, but it is still recommended to avoid vaccination during pregnancy to ensure the health of mother and child.
-If you have been vaccinated and find out that you are pregnant, you should contact your doctor immediately and follow your doctor's recommendations for follow-up treatment.
+Pregnant women should consult their doctor before using hepatitis A vaccine.
+Generally speaking, vaccines do not cause harm to the fetus, but it is still recommended to avoid vaccination during pregnancy to ensure the health of mother and child.
+If you have been vaccinated and find out that you are pregnant, you should contact your doctor immediately and follow your doctor's advice for follow-up treatment.

-Also, if you are planning to become pregnant or are currently planning a pregnancy, it is recommended to stop vaccination at least one month before conception.
+Also, if you are planning to get pregnant or are currently planning to get pregnant, it is recommended to stop vaccination at least one month before conception.
 This will help avoid any potential risks.
-At the same time, if you have any physical discomfort or reaction after vaccination, please inform your doctor immediately so that appropriate measures can be taken.
+At the same time, if you experience any physical discomfort or reaction after vaccination, please inform your doctor immediately so that appropriate measures can be taken.

-Overall, the risk of getting hepatitis A is higher than the potential risks the vaccine may pose to pregnancy.
-Therefore, you should consider your health status and risk factors when deciding whether to get vaccinated.
-If you have any questions, it is recommended that you seek professional medical advice.
+Overall, the risk of contracting hepatitis A outweighs the potential risks that the vaccine may pose to pregnancy.
+Therefore, when deciding whether to get vaccinated, you should consider your own health status and risk factors.
+If you have any questions, it is recommended that you consult a professional doctor.

 Download careEASY